erikrose/blessings/docs/pains.rst

 Growing Pains
 =============

-In the world of creating interactive and colorful text-mode applications, there are a surprisingly great number of issues!
-Blessings provides an abstraction for the full terminal capability database.
-When you begin writing interactive applications with the intent of portability across *any* terminal emulator, you will experience growing pains.
-This chapter intends to guide you through best practices and sensibilities to deal with such issues.
+When constructing rich console applications, there are a surprisingly great number of portability issues.
+Though Blessings provides an abstraction for the full terminal capability database to ensure compatibility across many types of terminals, there are still many portability issues that the terminal :attr:`~.kind` alone cannot abstract for you.

+This section intends to raise awareness and guide you through these kinds of issues.

 8 and 16 colors
 ---------------

-**Where 8 and 16 colors are used, they should be assumed to be the `CGA Color Palette`_**.
-Though the actual CGA Color Palette is not used, their 24-bit true-color values are the closest approximations across all common (classic and modern) hardware terminals and terminal emulators.
+Where 8 and 16 colors are used, they should be assumed to be the `CGA Color Palette`_.
+Though there is no terminal standard that proclaims that the CGA colors are used, their values are the best approximations across all common hardware terminals and terminal emulators.

-A recent phenomenon for new emulators, and users of traditional emulators, is to re-configure the base 16 colors to provide more "washed out" and color schemes.
+A recent phenomenon of users is to customize their base 16 colors to provide (often, more "washed out") color schemes.
 Furthermore, we are only recently getting LCD displays of colorspaces that achieve close approximation to the original video terminals.
-Some find these values uncomfortably intense: this is because their original implementations were meant to have their contrast and brightness lowered by hardware dials, whereas today's LCD's typically display well only near full intensity.
+Some find these values uncomfortably intense: in their original CRT form, their contrast and brightness was lowered by hardware dials, whereas today's LCD's typically display well only near full intensity.

-Though one cannot *trust*, much less *query* through Terminal I/O routines the colorspace of the remote terminal, **we can**:
+Though one can not *trust*, much less *query* through Terminal I/O routines the colorspace of the remote terminal, **we can**:

 - Trust that a close approximation of the `CGA Color Palette`_ for the base